Thank you for your interest in IASC! We would love for you and your citizen science group to participate.

 Some campaigns other than the International Asteroid Search Campaign are coordinated by our collaborators.
 If you want to register for one of these campaigns you may need to contact the organization specified in the campaign name.

 Asteroid search campaigns are run and managed by the International Astronomical Search Collaboration (IASC = “Isaac”).
-Each year around 2200 teams participate from more than 70 countries.
-Participants make important discoveries of Main Belt asteroids (MBAs) and occasionally of trans-Neptunian objects (TNOs).
+Each year around 3,500 teams participate from more than 70 countries.
+Participants make important detections of Main Belt asteroids (MBAs) and occasionally of trans-Neptunian objects (TNOs).

 Image sets for general asteroid search campaigns are provided by the Institute for Astronomy (IfA) at the University of Hawaii.
 Given clear and dark skies, the IfA uses the 1.8-m Pan-STARRS telescope located on Haleakalā to take images along the ecliptic where most asteroids are found.
 For special campaigns with experienced teams, image sets may be provided by the Catalina Sky Survey (CSS) at the University of Arizona.